Originally published in the Industry Trends section of Buildings Products Digest.

 The following article was originally published in the Industry Trends section of Building Products Digest and is a great overview of how SIPs are a simple and efficient path to exceed energy codes and create superior structures.

-As an LBM dealer, your builder customers are always looking for ways to meet the tough requirements of ever-stricter energy codes.
+As a Lumber & Building Material (LBM) dealer, your builder customers are always looking for ways to meet the tough requirements of ever-stricter energy codes.
 Among their challenges are how to better seal the building envelope against air leaks and provide continuous insulation.
-California’s Title 24 Building Energy Efficiency Program requirements, which are likely to find their way into other state codes int he coming years, specifically require: “all joints, penetrations and other openings in the building envelope that are potential sources of air leakage shall be caulked, gasket, weatherstripped or others sealed to limit infiltration and exfiltration.”
+California’s Title 24 Building Energy Efficiency Standards, which are likely to find their way into other state codes in the coming years, specifically require that “all joints, penetrations and other openings in the building envelope that are potential sources of air leakage shall be caulked, gasket, weatherstripped or others sealed to limit infiltration and exfiltration.”

 The IECC likewise sets tough standards against air leakage.
-As of the 2012 IECC, builders must demonstrate code compliance with a blower door test that achieves three to five air changes per hour at 50 Pascals of pressure (ACH-50), depending on the jurisdiction.
+As of the 2012 IECC, builders have had to demonstrate code compliance with a blower door test that achieves three to five air changes per hour at 50 Pascals of pressure (ACH-50), depending on the jurisdiction.

 Energy codes focus on creating an airtight envelope as air leakage accounts for up to 40% of a home’s energy load according to the National Association of Home Builders.

 Meeting these code requirements with traditional building methods like stick framing requires builders to undertake heroic measures to search out and seal all gaps using caulks, expanding foams, and other sealants.
 Since homes, apartments, and other light construction have hundreds of interfaces between framing members, this is no small feat.